GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 also be displayed on top of page content using a modal or served as an [interstitial](https://en.wikipedia.org/wiki/Interstitial_webpage).

-{% Img src="image/j2RDdG43oidUy6AL6LovThjeX9c2/LLqHAhp7W6x4E3rZh0Oc.png", alt="Diagram showing different placement options for cookie notices", width="800", height="345" %}
+{% Img src="image/j2RDdG43oidUy6AL6LovThjeX9c2/LLqHAhp7W6x4E3rZh0Oc.png", alt="Diagram showing examples of different placement options for cookie notices", width="800", height="345" %}

 #### Header, footer, and inline cookie notices

+{% Img src="image/j2RDdG43oidUy6AL6LovThjeX9c2/hSoQr8jdRCKbP5qvPSMt.png", alt="Diagram showing examples of cookie notices displayed in the header and footer", width="800", height="710" %}

 Cookie notices are commonly placed in the header or footer.
 Of these two options, the footer placement is generally preferable because it is unobtrusive,